flexflow/FlexFlow/CONTRIBUTING.md

 - `build.yml`: checks that the build & installation of FlexFlow succeed, using both the CMake and Makefile systems
 - `clang-format-check.yml`: ensures that the source code is properly formatted.
-- `docker-build.yml`: checks that the Docker containers can build and run FlexFlow properly
+- `docker-build.yml`: checks that the Docker containers can build and run FlexFlow properly.
+It also publishes a new version of the FlexFlow containers to the repo's package register for each push to the master branch
+- `gpu-ci.yml`: runs all the tests that require a GPU to run
+- `gpu-ci-daemon.yml`: an helper workflow that turns on/off the GPU instance used by the test above
 - `pip-install.yml`: checks the build & installation of FlexFlow using `pip`
 - `shell-check.yml`: runs shellcheck on all bash scripts in the repo

-We also have three placeholder workflows: `build-skip.yml`, `docker-build-skip.yml`, and `pip-install-skip.yml`.
+We also have three placeholder workflows: `build-skip.yml`, `docker-build-skip.yml`, `gpu-ci-skip` and `pip-install-skip.yml`.
 These always pass and are used only in the case of skipped workflows whose status is required to merge a PR; we implement the "hack" officially recommended by Github ([see here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks#handling-skipped-but-required-checks)).

-In the next section, we walk through an example workflow.
+In the next section, we walk through an example workflow, similar to the ones found in this repo.
 An important thing to note is that Github workflows do not run unless they are properly linted.
 If you encounter a formatting/linting error, you can lint your workflow file using `prettier` (installation instructions [here](https://prettier.io/docs/en/install.html)):

 ```bash
 yarn prettier --write <filename.yml>